windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 }
 ```

-The full list of the supported types for the `registerEventListener` method is as follows:
+The following context menu types are supported for the `registerEventListener` method:

 - `createColorContextMenu`: triggered when the top toolbar's color picker menu is created
 - `createViewContextMenu`: triggered when the viewer's right-click menu is created